-Mayo Hall Renovation and Addition
+Mayo Hall Renovation and Addition Project

-Mayo Hall Renovation & Addition
+Mayo Hall History

-It served as Cal Maritime’s main athletics and recreation facilities for over 50 years.
-In 2014, the majority of Cal Maritime’s indoor athletics and recreation activities transitioned to Cal Maritime’s new Physical Education and Athletic Center (PEAC).
+It served as Cal Maritime’s main athletics and recreation facility for over 50 years.
+In 2014, the majority of Cal Maritime’s indoor athletics and recreation activities transitioned to Cal Maritime’s new Physical Education and Aquatics Center (PEAC).
 This created an opportunity to reposition, repurpose, and renovate Mayo Hall.
-The Mayo Hall Renovation & Addition project (the Project) will combine new functions, programming, and architecture with the historic fabric of the existing building — breathing new life into Mayo Hall and creating a new campus center for student life and services.
+The Mayo Hall Renovation & Addition Project combines new functions, programming, and architecture with the historic fabric of the existing building — breathing new life into Mayo Hall and creating a new campus center for student life and services.

 Funding Source: Primarily State Revenue Bonds (SRB)

 Delivery Method: Collaborative Design Build (CDB)

 CDB Team Leads: Otto Construction (GC) / WRNS Studio (Architect)/ Forell-Elsesser (Structural Engineer)